Dratharias/Motriforge/services/settings-service/README.md

-# Frontend
+# Settings Service

 Service used in the MōtriForge platform.

 ## Description

-This service handles frontend logic.
+This service handles settings service logic.

 ## Scripts
 - `npm run dev`